International Centre for Missing & Exploited Children: Regional activities

-ICMEC has regional offices in Brazil, Singapore, and Australia and operations across six continents.
+ICMEC has regional offices in Brazil, Singapore, and operations across six continents.
 The Centre encourages the creation of national operational centers built on a public-private partnership model.

 The ICMEC Latin America & Caribbean office works to help individual country legislators, government agencies, and regional bodies draft uniform legislation and train officers on how to respond to cases of child trafficking, child pornography, abduction, and online grooming.
 The ICMEC Asia Pacific Office fosters partnerships to fight child sexual exploitation and abuse.
 Its primary focus has been to fight online child sexual abuse and exploitation, by expanding the Financial Coalition Against Child Pornography.

 ICMEC Australia works to bring together government, LEA’s, NGOs and commercial entities to develop relationships and discuss collaborative actions to reduce the volume of child exploitation crimes within and from Australia.
 Established in 2021, ICMEC Australia focuses on delivering data collaborative initiatives and best practices that enhance the detection and investigation of crimes against children online within the bounds of the law.
+Effective 06 July 2023, ICMEC Australia operates as a separate entity from ICMEC, though both parties retain relations and routinely collaborate on initiatives.

 In addition, ICMEC has helped establish a number of national and regional centers, including Child Focus in Belgium, The Smile of the Child in Greece, the Romanian Center for Missing & Sexually Exploited Children (FOCUS), the South African Centre for Missing & Exploited Children, and the Southeastern European Centre for Missing and Exploited Children, which serves as a hub for 13 countries in the Balkan region.